Visit the South Coast, South Africa

 The shoals attract an attendant array of sharks and dolphins, as well as game fish and the fishermen chasing them.
 All in all it is a remarkable spectacle.

-This sample itinerary will give you an idea of what is possible when you travel in the South Coast, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in the South Coast, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of the South Coast